Sibelly/rna-app/README.md

 Then the visualization of that matrix is generated as a network in cytoscape.

-Besides that visualization we also generate the states transition network, that has the 2^n nodes, *so is possible that cytoscape will crash for regulatory networks with more than 20 nodes* (2^20), the layout of the network also affects the performance, by default the layout selected is *Hierarchical Layout*.
+Besides that visualization we also generate the states transition network, that has the 2^n nodes, *so is possible that cytoscape will crash for regulatory networks with more than 20 nodes* (2^20), the layout of the network also affects the performance, by default the layout selected is *Grid Layout*.
 Each basin of attraction of the network has a different color.

 And the app computes some informations from the states transition network like the **entropy** and the **derrida coefficient**.
 These informations is shown in the results panel.